ethers-io/ethers.js/docs/v5/api/providers/api-providers/README.md

 // Connect to mainnet with an API key (these are equivalent) provider = new AlchemyProvider(null, apiKey);
 provider = new AlchemyProvider("homestead", apiKey);

+// Connect to the Alchemy WebSocket endpoints with a WebSocketProvider provider = AlchemyProvider.getWebSocketProvider()
 ```

 CloudflareProvider